Where to start?

 Contact the Engineering Counselling Office E2 1772, 519-888-4761 ext.
 84761 to book an appointment.
 To book an appointment with Counselling in Needles Hall, go to their office on the second floor, or call 519-888-4567 ext.
 32655.

-UW MATES (Mentor Assistance Through Education and Support) is a peer-to-peer counseling program run through UW Counseling Services.
+UW MATES (Mentor Assistance Through Education and Support) is a one-on-one peer support program run through WUSA.
 The Engineering Society has partnered with MATES to run this program for engineering students.
-By applying through the UW MATES website, you will be paired with a student in engineering who has been trained extensively to help in areas such as stress, relationships, mental health, transitioning to university life, and adapting to the culture in Canada.
-To sign-up for an appointment, send an email to email@example.com, or visit the MATES website at https://wusa.ca/services/uw-mates.
+By booking an appointment through the UW MATES website, you can be paired with a student in engineering who has been trained extensively to help in areas such as stress, relationships, mental health, transitioning to university life, and adapting to the culture in Canada.
+To book an appointment, send an email to email@example.com, or visit the MATES website at https://wusa.ca/services/uw-mates.
 Appointments are available in-person, virtually through Teams, and through a text-based Live Chat (https://chat.socialintents.com/c/uwmates).
 You can also drop-in during available hours, which are posted on the MATES website.

 If you have any questions about the program in engineering, you can contact our MATES Commissioner (firstname.lastname@example.org).